TomasTomecek/intro-to-docker/README.md

   rocket.chat
 ```

+Rocket.chat is now running inside docker containers and we can check it out:

 ```
 $ xdg-open http://localhost:3000
 ```

-Let's see how [the manual installation](https://rocket.chat/docs/installation/manual-installation/centos ) looks like.
+Let's see how would [the manual installation](https://rocket.chat/docs/installation/manual-installation/centos) look like.

 ## Setup

 CentOS users are advised to use `yum` package manager, Fedora users should run `dnf`.

-So let's install docker
+So let's install docker:

 ```
-$ yum install docker
+$ sudo yum install docker
 ```

 And let's start it:

 ```
-$ systemctl start docker
+$ sudo systemctl start docker
 ```

 Is it running?